junxit/us-congress-bills-111/metadata.md

 - 2010-06-23 — Ms. Matsui moved to suspend the rules and pass the bill, as amended.
 - 2010-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 41 (Roll no. 383). (text: CR H4698-4700)
 - 2010-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 41 (Roll no. 383).(text: CR H4698-4700)
+- 2010-06-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.